isayevlab/Auto3D_pkg/README.md

 ```

 # Basic Usage
 A `.smi` file that stores your chemical structures is needed as the input for the package.
 You can find an example input files in the `examples/files` folder.
-Basically, an `.smi ` file contains SMILES and their IDs.  **ID can contain anything like numbers or letters, but not "_", the underscore.** You can use Auto3D in a Python script or via a commalnd line interface (CLI).
-They are equivalent for findig the low-energy 3D conformers.
+Basically, an `.smi ` file contains SMILES and their IDs.  **ID can contain anything like numbers or letters, but not "_", the underscore.** You can import Auto3D as a library in any Python script, or run Auto3D through the commalnd line interface (CLI).
+They are equivalent in findig the low-energy 3D conformers.

-## Using Auto3D in a Python script
+## Using Auto3D as a Python library
 The following script will give you the 3-dimensional structures, which are stored in a file that has the same name as your input file, but is appended with `_3d.sdf`.
 ```{Python}
 from Auto3D.auto3D import options, main